Coherent Generation and Protection of Anticoherent Spin States: Introduction

 The interest in AC states stems from their unique property of achieving equal sensitivity to rotations around any axis~\cite{2017Chryssomalakos,2018Goldberg,2020Martin,2025ESE,2025Goldberg}.
 This rotational invariance not only makes them ideal for tasks such as the alignment of Cartesian reference frames~\cite{Kolenderski2008}, but also positions them as powerful tools in the wider field of quantum metrology.
 In particular, non-classical states of atomic ensembles, such as squeezed spin states and highly entangled states, are known to beat the standard quantum limit in terms of sensitivity~\cite{Pezz2018}.
 However, while squeezed states generally improve accuracy along one axis at the expense of others, AC states, of which the spin-$2$ tetrahedron state is an example, uniquely enable the simultaneous estimation of multiple parameters~\cite{2024Ferretti}.
 This capability stems from their high degree of symmetry, often associated with Platonic solids, which makes them particularly advantageous when the direction of the applied transformation is unknown~\cite{2018Goldberg,2020Martin,2025ESE}.
 Ultimately, by allowing simultaneous estimation of several transformation parameters with precision at the Heisenberg limit, AC states offer a significant advantage in quantum-enhanced measurement strategies.

-Schrödinger cat states and their multipartite equivalent, the Greenberger-Horne-Zeilinger (GHZ) states, are well-known examples of anticoherent states, though they exhibit only first-order anticoherence.
+Schrödinger cat states and their multipartite equivalent, the Greenberger-Horne-Zeilinger (GHZ) states, are well-known examples of AC states, though they only exhibit first-order anticoherence.
 They have been successfully created on various physical platforms, such as photons, neutral atoms, and spins, and for different numbers of constituents or spin values; see, for example,~\cite{Pan2000,Omran2019,Pont2024,Yu2025,2023Bhatti,2019Zhu} and references therein.
-However, higher-order AC states have so far been generated exclusively in multiphotonic systems~\cite{2017Bouchard,2024Ferretti}, underscoring the urgent need for protocols that enable their realization in other physical platforms, such as atomic or solid-state systems.
-In this work, we fill this gap by introducing simple protocols that allow the generation of AC states of various orders using only spin rotation and squeezing.
+However, higher-order AC states have so far been generated exclusively in multiphotonic systems~\cite{2017Bouchard,2024Ferretti}, underscoring the urgent need for protocols that enable their realization on other physical platforms, such as atomic or solid-state systems.
+In this work, we fill this gap by introducing simple protocols that enable the generation of AC states of various orders using only spin rotation and squeezing.

 This manuscript is organized as follows.
 In Section \ref{sec:ACstates}, we review the concept of AC spin states and discuss their general properties and interest.
 Section \ref{sec:protocolACStates} details our protocol for generating AC states of different orders.
-Section \ref{Sec.Dec.} examines decoherence and mitigation strategies, covering typical sources of decoherence and dynamical decoupling techniques.
+Section \ref{Sec.Dec.} examines decoherence and mitigation strategies, covering typical sources of dephasing and dynamical decoupling techniques.
 Section \ref{sec:RobustACStates} discusses robust AC state generation, including the design of dynamically corrected gates, error-resistant protocols using finite-duration pulses, and the impact of control errors.
 Finally, Section \ref{sec:Conclusion} summarizes our conclusions and outlines possible directions for future work.
 Additional technical details are provided in the appendices.